Symphony No. 3 (Tchaikovsky): Instrumentation

 The Symphony is scored for an orchestra comprising piccolo, 2 flutes, 2 oboes, 2 clarinets (in A, B-flat), 2 bassoons, 4 horns (in F), 2 trumpets (in F), 3 trombones, tuba, 3 timpani and strings (violins I, violins II, violas, cellos, and double basses).

 On the symphony's instrumentation, musicologist Francis Maes writes that here, Tchaikovsky's "feeling for the magic of sound is revealed for the first time" and likens the music's "sensual opulence" to the more varied and finely shaded timbres of the orchestral suites.
 Wiley adds about this aspect, "Is the symphony a discourse or the play of sound?
 It revels in the moment."

 Form

-Like Robert Schumann's Rhenish Symphony, the Third Symphony has five movements instead of the customary four in a suite-like formal layout, with a central slow movement flanked on either side by a scherzo.
+Like Schumann's Rhenish Symphony, the Third Symphony has five movements, instead of the customary four, in a suite-like formal layout, with a central slow movement flanked on either side by a scherzo.
 The work also shares the Rhenish's overall tone of exuberant optimism.
 For these reasons, musicologist David Brown postulates that Tchaikovsky might have conceived the Third Symphony with the notion of what Schumann might have written had he been Russian.
 The Rhenish, in fact, was one of two works that had most impressed Tchaikovsky during his student days at the Saint Petersburg Conservatory; the other was the Ocean Symphony by his teacher, Anton Rubinstein.

 The average performance of this symphony runs about 45 minutes.